Chemotherapy-induced peripheral neuropathy: Diagnosis

 Finally, sensory testing includes the assessment of pain, vibration, and position sense.
 With their eyes closed, patients will be subjected to various stimuli to test their sensation.
 Pain can be tested with sharp stimulus such as a pin or a toothpick.
 Patients with CIPN may report objective numbness, dysesthesia, or increased pain with this pinprick test.
 Vibratory sensation can be tested using a tuning fork applied to distal interphalangeal joints in the fingers and toes.
 Patients with CIPN commonly report vibratory sensation lasting less than eight seconds of absent vibration.
 Position sense can be tested by having a patient close his or her eyes with an examiner moving a distal joint up or down.
 Patients with CIPN will often be unable to correctly determine the direction of movement.

 In addition to examination of neurological symptoms, analysis of the administered drugs, the cumulative dosage, and the clinical characteristics and duration of the neuropathic symptoms are also important in the diagnosis of CIPN.
 First, clinicians consider if the patient received a neurotoxic chemotherapeutic known to induce CIPN, such as the drugs from the six main groups (i.e. platinum-based compounds, taxanes, vinca alkaloids, epothilones, proteasome inhibitors, and immunomodulatory drugs).
 The route of drug administration is also considered because there are some drugs that may not be associated with neurotoxicity, unless administered through a certain route.
 For example, methotrexate is rarely correlated with neurotoxicity except when administered intrathecally, and bortezomib neurotoxicity can decrease with subcutaneous administration.
 Second, the drug dose the patient received, and if its amount is commensurate with developing CIPN, may be considered.
 The immunomodulatory drug bortezomib, for example, is more likely to cause neurotoxicity in a cumulative dose of 20 grams.
-Finally, the characteristics and the duration of a patient's symptoms are be analyzed.
+Finally, the characteristics and the duration of a patient's symptoms are analyzed.
 The onset of symptoms during or close after chemotherapy is generally described as affecting sensation in the feet first, then in the hands and fingers.
 If a patient experiences such abnormalities in sensation, then CIPN may be suspected.
 Furthermore, most CIPN symptoms appear during the first two months of treatment, progress during treatment, and stabilize after completion.
 It would be unexpected for CIPN to first appear weeks or months after the last dose of chemotherapy treatment.

 In CIPN, sudomotor function, through electrochemical skin conductance allows for an objective quantification of small fiber impairment and is easy to implement in the clinic.